 3. Schwinn Traxion

-Many riders I have spoken to say the Schwinn Traxion is a great value for the price which is under 400.
+Many riders I have spoken to say the Schwinn Traxion is a great value for the price which it is currently at.

 Riders are able to assemble this bike quite easily.
 Many of them did replace the seat with a TONBUX seat.
 The seat the bicycle came with is too thin and too hard.

 Once the seat was replaced the bike rode very well, and was very comfortable.
 It is able to handle rough dirt and rocky, bumpy mountain trails.

 Riders were especially happy with its 29 inch tires.
 They make going over rocks, roots, and bumps much easier and smoother.
 Shifting up and down is easy and quick.

 Other riders have explained the bike is easy to put together and even the rear derailleur is easy to set up.

 The Schwinn Traxion is made of an aluminum frame.
 The frame absorbs shocks very well when riding on rough terrain.
 The frame is durable yet lightweight.
 The frame has a cool design and a neon look.
 No matter the type of terrain, you will have a safe feeling and your mind will be worry free.